Incoming Student Information

 Dates to know:

-August 16th - For international students only, mandatory International Student Orientation - all day
+August 17th - For international students only, mandatory International Student Orientation - all day (If enrollment is deferred to Spring 2021 start - or Fall 2021 start - please don't worry, additional Orientation opportunities will be scheduled.

-NEW DATE: Friday, August 25th at 2:00pm - for all first year physics and astronomy graduate students - department orientation and check-in
+Friday, August 21st at 2:00pm - for all first year physics and astronomy graduate students - department orientation and check-in

 2. Obtain your URID otherwise known as Student ID number.
 You can discover your new URID number by logging back into your apply.grad.rochester.edu application account, viewing the application status page you will see the URID in parenthesis near the top fo the page.
-If you do not find your URID, please let me know.
+If you do not find your URID, please let me know and I can email it back to you.

 3. Complete the Bursar Payment Agreement: www.rochester.edu/adminfinance/bursar.
 All students are required to complete the agreement.
 The majority of fees are paid for by our dept, however, there will be a charge or two on you account that you will be responsible for, examples: $10 per semester GSA fee, and for international students, $25 per semester fee.
 (Bursar Agreements can only be completed from physically within the US, so for our international students, you can complete this after you arrive).

-5. Actual course registration will take place in August.
-The usual courses are PHY 401 Math Methods, PHY 407 Quantum Mechanics, PHY 415 Electromagnetic Theory, and PHY 597 Teaching and Research Seminar.
+4. Actual course registration will take place in August.
+The usual courses are at least PHY 407 Quantum Mechanics, PHY 415 Electromagnetic Theory, and PHY 597 Teaching and Research Seminar - along with one more elective course.
 More information on course schedules, textbooks etc. will be provided separately soon.

-6. Explore housing.
+5. Explore housing.
 Be ready to spend a few days checking out different living arrangements when you arrive.
-It can be hard to choose an apartment without actually seeing it, but on the other hand, it is important to do a little research on housing before arriving on campus so that you are ready and able to find a suitable place quickly upon arrival (if not before!).
-I will continue to send around the informal dept. list over the next couple of months as a resource too.
+It can be hard to choose an apartment without actually seeing it, but on the other hand, it is important to do research on housing before arriving on campus so that you are ready and able to find a suitable place very quickly upon arrival (if not before!).
+I will be sending around the informal dept. list over the next couple of months as a resource too.
 Here is the link to our residential life office for some additional information: www.rochester.edu/reslife/graduate.
 Note that campus sponsored housing operates a lottery system with an application due in the first week of May.
 Both campus housing and off-campus housing are popular options.
+I am in touch with our Dean's Offices for details on how on-campus graduate student housing options will work for those that need to defer enrollment, we don't have the answers yet - more to come soon on this piece.

-8. You will need to request that your undergraduate institution mail a copy of your final transcript to me directly, the transcript should note that you received your bachelors degree.
-The transcript can be sent from your undergraduate institution officially and directly to me via email at email@example.com or it can me mailed officially and directly to: Laura Blumkin, Physics and Astronomy, Box 270171, University of Rochester, Rochester, NY 14627.
+7. You will need to request that your undergraduate institution email access to your final transcript to me directly, the transcript must note that you have received your bachelors degree along with the date of degree conferral.
+The transcript can be sent from your undergraduate institution officially and directly to me via email at email@example.com - email is certainly preferred at this time - or it can me mailed officially and directly to: Laura Blumkin, Physics and Astronomy, Box 270171, University of Rochester, Rochester, NY 14627.
+Please let me know if you have any specific questions about getting us this confirmation of your bachelors degree, it is required before you will be able to register for classes.

-9. NOTE - this step may not be able to be completed until May.
-Set up your University of Rochester Office 365 Email account.
+8. Set up your University of Rochester Office 365 Email account.
 You will need to set up your Net ID first and know your student ID before you can set up the email account.
 Once you have the new UserID and password set up for your Active Directory, you can then to to http://owa.ur.rochester.edu and log into your new email account!
 This new email account, @ur.rochester.edu, will be your main email address here at the University.
 It will be your responsibility to check, maintain and respond to the email in this account throughout your time as a graduate student with us.
+Please also note that multiple systems from admissions through to IT need to talk to each other - often overnight - and so if you have just accepted our offer this week, it may be a few days before access to email is ready.

 2. You will also be asked to sign the Intellectual Property Agreement (I will provide you with the copy for signature), please review it ahead of time here: https://www.rochester.edu/orpa/_assets/pdf/form_ipa.pdf